six-two/react-file2qr/README.md

-# Getting Started with Create React App
+# File2QR

+Tools for transfering a file via QR codes.
+There is a server (program that creates QR codes) and a client (parses and reassembles QR codes).
+They speak a common protocol, so you could for example use the React Server with the Python client

 ## Python client

-Not very polished, but it should work on Linux (if you install a supported screenshot tool - currently only `scrot`) and MacOS.
+It should work on Linux (if you install a supported screenshot tool - currently only `scrot` / `grim`) and MacOS.

 1. Clone this repository and open a shell in it.
 2. If you want to have a `qr2file` script for this application, install it with pip: